-Their leadership chose to pivot toward convergence and after 35 years these countries caught up to, or surpassed, many of their former aid providers.
+In the 1960s, Singapore, Taiwan, and South Korea were some of the poorest and most corrupt countries in the world.
+Their leadership pivoted to convergence and, after 35 years, they caught up with, or surpassed, many of their former aid providers.
 Today countries/city states such as Rwanda and Dubai are proving that the model still works.
 We find that many leaders from the developing world have traveled to these countries to explore “how” they did it.
-As we talk to these leaders we find that they are missing the main point.
-The key is not to invest in infrastructure, but to create the business environment which encompasses it.
+As we talk to these leaders we find that they are focusing on infrastructure development but missing the main point of convergence: that they must create an environment that is attractive to the private sector.

 THE NEWDEA APPROACH

 For over a decade, Newdea has been doing business in over 190 countries providing a software platform to help governments, businesses, charities, and foundations track social impact.
 The relationships we have built with heads of state, CEOs, and leaders from the social sector have helped us to gain insight on a better model for convergence and help developing countries pivot from dependency to convergence and a path towards true, sustainable economic freedom.

 In addition to our deep international reach and experience, we have methodically analyzed countless efforts to provide economic prosperity in these countries.
 Global trends in big data have provided a new perspective on new opportunities for the developing world.
 Our work on both the data and development sides gave rise to our new business approach: a comprehensive model that melds growth-oriented policy, cutting edge technology and user communities to jump-start the convergence process.
 Our model combines top-down policy prescriptions, the power of big data (and its significance as a sovereign resource) and bottom-up user communities, all enhanced by blockchain technology.